-- Step 8 Press the remaining half of the dough in the tart pan.
-Use cassava floured hands to spread the dough or place a piece of plastic wrap over the dough and press it into the tart pan evenly and partially up the sides.
+- Step 8 Press the remaining half of the dough into the tart pan.
+Use cassava-floured hands to spread the dough, place a piece of plastic wrap over it, and press it into the tart pan evenly and partially up the sides.
 Remove the plastic wrap and place in the fridge or freezer for 5 minutes.

 - Step 9 Stir the cooled filling.
 Remove the chilled tart crust.
 Pour the cooled filling evenly into the chilled crust.